ScottLogic/blog/_posts/2025-07-22-testing-event-ingestion-service.markdown

 Functional tests verified the core capabilities of the ingestion service:

-- **Message Reception**: Ensured the service could handle expected message formats.
+- **Message Reception**: Ensured the service could handle expected message formats, such as JSON payloads with defined schemas.
-- **Validation**: Confirmed proper validation of message schemas, rejecting invalid or malformed data.
+- **Validation**: Confirmed proper validation of message schemas, rejecting invalid or malformed data (e.g., incorrect data types or missing required fields).
-- **Routing**: Validated that messages were correctly forwarded to the downstream service.
+- **Routing**: Validated that messages were correctly forwarded to the downstream service without data loss or corruption.

-**Automated Testing (DEV and TEST)**: In DEV and TEST environments, we used the cloud provider’s SDK to send programmatically generated messages, including valid payloads, malformed data, and edge cases (e.g., oversized messages or missing fields).
-Automated scripts validated error handling and routing logic.
+**Automated Testing (DEV and TEST)**: In DEV and TEST environments, we used the cloud provider’s SDK to send programmatically generated messages to their respective event hubs, including valid payloads, malformed data, and edge cases (e.g., oversized messages or missing fields).
+Automated scripts validated error handling, schema compliance, and routing logic, ensuring the service behaved as expected under controlled conditions.

-**Manual Testing (INT)**: In the INT environment, we manually sent messages via the SDK to verify schema compatibility with the upstream system.
-This revealed schema mismatches, such as missing fields or incorrect data types, which we resolved by updating the service’s validation logic.
+**Manual Testing (INT)**: In the INT environment, we relied on the upstream system’s message generation mechanism to send messages to the event hub, simulating production-like data flows.
+This approach tested schema compatibility with real-world data from the upstream system, revealing schema mismatches such as missing fields or incorrect data types.
+These issues were resolved by updating the service’s validation logic to align with the upstream system’s message structure.

 ### 2. Performance Testing